-Looking for adventures in Spain that are unusual, delightful, memorable and beyond the guide book?
+Looking for adventures in Spain that are unusual, delightful, memorable and beyond the guidebook?
 Read on.
-We’ve developed a curated list of things to do in Spain that fulfill that criteria and then some.
+We’ve developed a curated list of things to do in Spain that fulfill those criteria and then some.

 These Spanish activities and adventures are unique in that you can’t do them anywhere else.
 They include some of the best must-see places in Spain as well as things you must do.